What is web analytics

 Web analytics examples

 The most popular web analytics tool is Google Analytics, although there are many others on the market offering specialized information such as real-time activity or heat mapping.
+Many of these tools also integrates directly to your content management system (CMS) or other parts of your martech stack.

 The following are some of the most commonly used tools: